taneltorn/CoverHunterFolkERA/README.md

 `python -m tools.identify data/covers80 training/covers80 query.wav -top=10`

 To interpret the output, use the data/covers80/work_id.map text file to see which `work_id` goes with which `work`.
 Good news: even the bare-bones demo of training from scratch on covers80 shows that CoverHunter does a good job of identifying versions (covers) of those 80 pop songs.

+Future goal and call for help: How do we take this command-line solution for inference and productionize it for broader use outside the context of the specific machine where this CoverHunterMPS project was installed?

 ## Coarse-to-Fine Alignment Training